runsdev/nesco_2025_mirror/README.md

 1. Clone the repository

-2. Create a new branch
+2. Create a new branch from the `develop` branch

    ### Branch Naming Convention